DucManhPhan/DucManhPhan.github.io/_posts/2020-01-31-Some-important-concepts-of-OOP.md

     Each module provides certain functionality; cohesion of a module tells us how well the entities within amodule work together to provide this functionality.
 Cohesion is a measure of how focused the responsibilities of a module are.
 If the responsibilities of a module are unrelated or varied and use different sets of data, cohesion is reduced.

     Highly cohesive modules tend to be more reliable, reusable, and understandable than less cohesive ones.
 To increase cohesion, we would like that all the constituents contribute to some well-defined responsibility of the module.
 This may be quite a challenging task.
-In contrast, theworst approachwould be to arbitrarily assign entities to modules, resulting in a module whose constituents have no obvious relationship.
+In contrast, the worst approach would be to arbitrarily assign entities to modules, resulting in a module whose constituents have no obvious relationship.

 2. Coupling

     Coupling refers to how dependent modules are on each other.
 The very fact that we split a program into multiple modules introduces some coupling into the system.
 Coupling could result because of several factors: a module may refer to variables defined in another module or a module may call methods of another module and use the return values.
 The amount of coupling between modules can vary.
 In general, if modules do not depend on each others implementation, i.e., modules depend only on the published interfaces of other modules and not on their internals, we say that the coupling is low.
 In such cases, changes in one module will not necessitate changes in other modules as long as the interfaces themselves do not change.

-    Low coupling allows us to modify amodulewithoutworrying about the ramifications of the changes on the rest of the system.
-By contrast, high couplingmeans that changes in one module would necessitate changes in other modules, which may have a domino effect and also make it harder to understand the code.
+    Low coupling allows us to modify a module without worrying about the ramifications of the changes on the rest of the system.
+By contrast, high coupling means that changes in one module would necessitate changes in other modules, which may have a domino effect and also make it harder to understand the code.

 <br>